javarrisb/MovieBuster/README.md

 # Description

-- MovieBuster is an app that allows users to search movies and saved their favorite movies to their personal watch list!
+ MovieBuster is an app that allows users to search movies and saved their favorite movies to their personal  list!
+MovieBuster was built using the MERN stack with a MongoDB database, React front end and Node.js/Express.js server.

 # Table of Contents